ygzaydn/ygzaydn/README.md

 <p>I'm Yağız from Turkey.

-a React developer with 3+ years of experience in blending the art of design with skill of programming to deliver an immersive and engaging user experience through web applications.
+a React developer with 3+ years of experience.

 I have passion for Design Systems, Web Accessibility and Serverless Technologies.